CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.3 server under Unix.md

 #### SYS.1.3.A10 Prevention of spread when exploiting vulnerabilities

-Services and applications SHOULD be secured with individual security policies (eg with AppArmor or SELinux).
+Services and applications SHOULD be secured with individual security policies (for example, AppArmor or SELinux).
 Also chroot environments as well as LXC- or Docker-container SHOULD be considered.
 It SHOULD be ensured that the supplied standard profiles or rules are activated.

 #### SYS.1.3.A11 Use of the security mechanisms of NFS